BitCrusader/BitCrusader/README.md

 ### 🔎 **Looking for my professional portfolio?**
 I use this profile for proofs of concept, university projects, and experiments.
 It's my playground for trying new things and, sometimes, breaking them. 😅

-My most polished work, libraries, and main projects (where I focus all my effort on quality and best practices) are in my GitHub organization: **Bit Meshi**.
+My most polished work, libraries, and main projects (where I focus all my effort on quality and best practices) are in my GitHub organization: **Bitmeshi**.

 > ## 👉 [Visit my Professional Portfolio at Bitmeshi](https://github.com/bitmeshi) 👈